citrix/citrix-daas-rest-go/citrixquickdeploy/docs/MultiSiteModel.md

 `func (o *MultiSiteModel) UnsetDeliveryControllers()`

 UnsetDeliveryControllers ensures that no value is present for DeliveryControllers, not even an explicit nil
-### GetWebServerAddress

-`func (o *MultiSiteModel) GetWebServerAddress() string`

-GetWebServerAddress returns the WebServerAddress field if non-nil, zero value otherwise.

-### GetWebServerAddressOk

-`func (o *MultiSiteModel) GetWebServerAddressOk() (*string, bool)`

-GetWebServerAddressOk returns a tuple with the WebServerAddress field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWebServerAddress

-`func (o *MultiSiteModel) SetWebServerAddress(v string)`

-SetWebServerAddress sets WebServerAddress field to given value.

-### HasWebServerAddress

-`func (o *MultiSiteModel) HasWebServerAddress() bool`

-HasWebServerAddress returns a boolean if a field has been set.

-### SetWebServerAddressNil

-`func (o *MultiSiteModel) SetWebServerAddressNil(b bool)`

- SetWebServerAddressNil sets the value for WebServerAddress to be an explicit nil

-### UnsetWebServerAddress
-`func (o *MultiSiteModel) UnsetWebServerAddress()`

-UnsetWebServerAddress ensures that no value is present for WebServerAddress, not even an explicit nil
 ### GetDefault

 `func (o *MultiSiteModel) GetDefault() bool`